 Our top pick for

 Intercorp Financial Services Inc is a banks-regional business based in the US.
 Intercorp Financial Services shares (IFS) are listed on the NYSE and all prices are listed in US Dollars.
-Intercorp Financial Services employs 7,763 staff and has a market cap (total outstanding shares value) of USD$3.9 billion.
+Intercorp Financial Services employs 7,610 staff and has a trailing 12-month revenue of around 0.00.

 *Signup bonus information updated weekly.